Category: Site Articles

 The team came up with funny labels to represent different levels of monetary support.
 Each level has a reference to Utah or fan history and other media forms.
 The levels also offer bonus items for supporting, including a discount towards membership if we succeed.

 Tickets are purchased often for one time events.
 They allow someone to attend a movie, ride a bus, or pay for getting caught by your local law agency.
 Memberships, by tradition show you are a part of a community.
-Not only does this give you access to the full experience, it gives you all the publications, rights to vote, participation in policy meetings, and a welcome place among the amazing Westercon fans.
+Not only does this give you access to the full experience, it gives you all the publications, rights to vote, participation in policy meetings, and a welcome place among the amazing Science Fiction & Fantasy fans across the world.

 Our team is listed in detail here: http://www.utahfor2019.com/about-the-bid/our-team.
-Chairs for the convention are announced should we win the bid.
+Chair for Westercon 72 and NASFiC 2019 should we win, is Kate Hatcher.
 We are always looking for volunteers, are you interested?
 The committee positions might change and expand through the process.

 Davis County, Layton City, Utah, is nestled near the mountains between the cities of Ogden, and Salt Lake City.
 A beautiful playground; it’s home to Antelope Island State Park, Lagoon Amusement Park with Pioneer Village in Farmington, and Layton City Mall with an interactive aquarium.
 The Great Salt Lake is only minutes away as well.